 The health of our clients, volunteers, and staff is of the utmost importance to AVLF.
 We want to continue providing our services to clients in crisis while protecting the health and safety of our community – especially those who are most at risk.

-All current protective orders are extended indefinitely until further notice.
-There will be no evidentiary hearings at this time.
+- All current protective orders are extended indefinitely until further notice.

 The hours for ex parte hearings will be from 10:00 a.m. – 2:00 p.m. each day.
 Do not hesitate to call the Safe Families Office if you have questions or concerns about this.